 Under IMPD policy, department vehicles are to be operated under emergency conditions only when the officer is responding to a reported or confirmed emergency situation.

-Defense lawyer Robert Hammerle, who is not connected to Bisard's case, said it is clear Bisard violated the department's policy by using his lights and sirens while responding to a non-emergent call.
+lawyer Robert Hammerle, who is not connected to Bisard's case, said it is clear Bisard violated the department's policy by using his lights and sirens while responding to a non-emergent call.

 "Without attacking anyone, (serving Malone's warrant) wouldn't constitute an emergency under any set of circumstances," he said.